-5. What does Google, Apple do to maintain video DRMs & security?
+5. What does Google, Apple do to maintain DRMs & security?

 Google & Apple ensure the below things with DRMs.
-These technologies need to be updated over time as security is always
+These technologies need to be updated over time else security becomes prone to vulnerabilities.

 - Ensure that videos can not be downloaded via hack/plugin on any browser/app platform they play.
 This is applicable for all browsers and apps.